Barbados Telephone Guide

 As with any overseas country, Barbados has particular telephone codes and protocols related explicitly to making calls both locally island-wide and internationally.

-On this page, you’ll find comprehensive information about:
+On this page, you’ll find our Barbados telephone guide.

 — Dialling instructions (local, cellular, and international calls)